gca0/gca0/README.md

-- 👋 Hi, I’m @gca0, a rising sophomore at Princeton University.
+- 👋 Hi, I’m @gca0, a sophomore at Princeton University.
 - 👀 I’m interested in making fun and impactful projects.
-- 🌱 I’m still learning more about technologies -- so far I work in Java and Python, but look forward to working with new tools.
+- 🌱 I’m still learning more about technologies -- I mainly work in Java, but look forward to working with new tools.
 - 📫 Feel free to reach out to me: guanyi.cao@princeton.edu

 <!---